Princess telephone

 The Princess telephone was introduced by the Bell System in 1959.
 It was a compact telephone designed for convenient use in the bedroom, and contained a light-up dial for use as a night-light.
 It was commonly advertised with the slogan "It's little...It's lovely...It lights", which was suggested by Robert Karl Lethin, an AT&T employee.

-The Princess was initially designed by famed industrial designer Henry Dreyfuss, who had designed previous Western Electric models with the Bell Labs engineers.
+The Princess was initially designed by industrial designer Henry Dreyfuss, who had designed previous Western Electric models with the Bell Labs engineers.
 Later redesigns involved Donald Genaro of the Dreyfuss design firm.
 Genaro redesigned the case so that it could be more easily picked up.

 Contemporary advertising demonstrates that this telephone was marketed to women, hence its feminine model name.
 The model was available in a broad range of colors, including pink, red, yellow, moss-green, black, white, beige, ivory, light-blue, turquoise, and gray.

 The telephone was produced at the Western Electric Indianapolis, and later Shreveport Works plants, also the production location of 500 and 2500 series telephones.
 The Trimline telephone is often confused with the Princess because the Trimline dial lights up, although the dial on the Trimline is in the handset.

 The Princess required an external electric transformer to power the lighted dial.
 The dial was mounted in the center on the base of the telephone.
 When Western Electric commenced production they did not yet have a ringer small enough to fit inside the case.
 The phone was introduced without containing a ringer, but an external ringer box could be added.

 Early versions of the Princess, those not containing a ringer, had the model number 701B.
 Customers complained that the phone was so light that it would slide on surfaces while dialing, so an optional lead weight was added to fill the space intended for the ringer.

 Later models included the M1A ringer.
 The rotary dial version with ringer was known as the 702B, while the modular cord variant was labeled 702BM.
 The model 711B had a slide switch or push-button and was a two-line phone with exclusion on the first line.
 The ten-button Touch Tone version was known as the 1702B, and when twelve-button keypad were introduced the phone was labeled as 2702B.
 The modular cord version of this was the 2702BM.
 Several other variants existed.

 The Princess underwent several changes in its production run: